by Victoria Bennion

 Winning or being placed in well-respected Creative Writing Contests is a great thing to be able to put on your CV.
 Heck, it can even land you that agent or publishing deal.

-Chicken House Publishing, founded by J K Rowling Discoverer, Barry Cunningham holds an annual competition with the Times for unpublished and unagented writers of children’s fiction.
+Chicken House Publishing, founded by J K Rowling Discoverer, Barry Cunningham holds an annual competition with the Times called the Times/Chicken House Children's Fiction competition for unpublished and unagented writers of children’s fiction.

 The first prize is definitely worth having! - a worldwide publishing contract with Chicken House and a royalty advance of £10,000.
 And wait for it….
 Representation from a top children’s literary agent.

-Last year the winner was the talented Nicki Thornton with her novel The Firefly Cage.
 Nicki spent eight months writing her book.
 She was at a social event I attended just after she had won and told us that she had entered the competition several years in a row, each time with a different manuscript, which shows the power of perseverance.
+(Learn more about Nicki Thornton and The Last Chance Hotel.)

 The Bath Children’s Novel Award was launched in 2015.
 It is for unsigned novelists writing for children or young adults.
 The prize is £2,000 and the judge is the well-respected Sallyanne Sweeney of Mulcahy Associates Literary Agency.

-Lucy Van Smit won the inaugural award in 2015 with her YA thriller Hurt’s So Good.
+Lucy Van Smit won the inaugural award in 2015 with her Nordic Noir YA thriller Hurt’s So Good which was later published as The Hurting.
 You just have to read her entry to see why.
 I couldn’t stop thinking about the story after reading the first 5,000 words.
+(Learn more about Lucy and The Hurting.)
 Shortly after winning Lucy signed with Sallyanne Sweeney and has since signed a two book deal with Chicken House Publishing (pictured announcing the deal.)

 So as you can see this is a contest worthy of your consideration.
 To find out more visit the Bath Children’s Novel Award website